 |Subscriber||Can read content in site, edit own profile|

-A more complete description of privileges assigned to user levels may be found in the WordPress website.
+A more complete description of privileges assigned to user levels may be found in the self-hosted WordPress website.

 Our policy for the AEJMC Network is to allow one person per site to have the role of “Administrator” for limited, pre-defined blocks of time.
 As you can see from the privileges table, an “Author” can post material without intervention and can upload files.
 An “Editor” has pretty much total control of all content in your site and even has some coding rights.
 There are few site operations that require administrative privileges, and the application of those privileges can represent a security risk not only to your site but to the sites of all divisions in the network.